The respondents are two Algerian men, aged 29 and 27 years old. They recount a violent pushback from Bulgaria to Turkey.

 The two young men crawled for 400 metres to get far away from the border fence, and they hid until 9pm that evening.
 Then, they continued walking.
 They walked for four days – not resting, walking throughout the day and the night.
 They both ran out of food and water, spending two whole days without food and water.

 The respondents reported that they were apprehended by two officers, wearing sage green uniforms without balaclavas.
-The respondents confirmed these officers to be in the same uniforms as the Bulgarian Border Police uniforms (as shown in the image above).
+The respondents confirmed these officers to be in the same uniforms as those he described as Bulgarian Border Police uniforms.
 These officers were driving a black Landrover with “border police” written on it.

 These officers ordered the two men to sit down and started asking where they were from.
 The men told the officers they were Palestinian.
 The officers said “do you have phone or money?
 Give it to us”.
 One of the respondents did not have a phone, but the other did and the officers took it.
 The officers continued to question the men, asking where their bags were.
 The men explained that they left them in the forest.
 Then the officers were asking for documentation/papers to prove they were Palestinian.
 But the men told them they didn’t have any papers, and they heard the officers telling each other that they thought they were Pakistani.